We look forward to sharing This Day Forward with your church or community!

 Can we pick our screening date?

-We're happy to work with you to find a date that best fits your schedule.
-As our director will be traveling by car, we'll need to coordinate screenings according to region.
+We're happy to work with you to find a date that best fits your and Brian’s schedule.

 How much does it cost?

 We know that churches need to use their resources wisely, so we try to keep costs as low as possible.
 To cover our extensive expenses, screenings cost $500 and if multiple churches wish to combine to host an event, each church is only required to pay half rate — or $250 each.
 For locations that require an airline ticket, we will need to also charge for the ticket or book multiple screenings in the region to offset the additional travel costs.